 In contrast, if you were transacting on a sidechain, the sidechain's miners (PoW) or validators (PoS) could steal your funds if they wanted to because they can tell layer-1 any story they want about what's happening in layer-2.
 Layer-1 has no way of knowing what's happening down there.

 Unlike plasma and state channels, ORUs have simple fraud proofing mechanisms and anyone can submit them.
 Whistleblowers have all the data needed available on layer-1 to detect and report fraud and get rewarded for it by the ORU smart contract.
-In plasma and SCs generally, the users are responsible in part or in whole about the safety of their funds and must be “watching” what is happening on layer-1’s contract in case the operator or another user tries to make a fraudulent exit.
+In plasma and state channels generally, the users are responsible in part or in whole about the safety of their funds and must be “watching” what is happening on layer-1’s contract in case the operator or another user tries to make a fraudulent exit.

 Executive summary for the road